Michaels cuebid

-Partnerships who have incorporated Michaels cuebids amongst their agreements usually also play the unusual notrump convention.
+Partnerships who have incorporated Michaels cuebids amongst their bidding system agreements usually also play the unusual notrump convention.

 Requirements

 Point count requirements vary and are a matter of partnership agreement.
 It is commonly agreed that a Michaels cuebid is constructive and should be made on hands that hold the prospect of winning the auction; hand emphasis is on trick-taking capability suggesting that the long suits contain most of the HCP and have good texture, particularly at unfavourable vulnerability.

 With less than eight points, Michaels is not recommended - the chances of winning the auction are small and it gives the opponents too much information.
 Bidders expecting to make or sacrifice can use basic Michaels at all point ranges with eight or more.
 In a common variant, known as Mini-Maxi Michaels, candidate hands are classed into three ranges and Michaels is applied more selectively: